KansasCityWomeninTechnology/SettingUpYourDevEnvironment/README.md

 Setting up Your Development Environment
 ======================

-Developmen is the official Coding & Cocktails Setting up Your Development Environment course.
+This is the official Coding & Cocktails Setting up Your Development Environment course.

 The course is meant to be taught in a two-hour workshop.
 One hour for presentation, one hour for work time.